PrivSecLabs/PayloadDetectionLab/README.md

 ### Tools Used

 - Endpoint detection (such as LimaCharlie and Windows Defender) for detecting the execution of payloads.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- System process tools (such as Task manager and Sysmon) for capturing and examining system activity.
 - Memory dumps, Event Viewer logs, and Task Manager to identify and understand malicious processes.

 ## Raspberry Pi Pico Image